indrajithbandara/liquideye/_waterhousings/c6000spII.md

 number_of_photos: 4
 photos_dir: c6000spii
 features:
-  feature1: ...
+feature1: Include a front shutter button and zoom control.
-  feature2:
+feature2: Interchangeable port system for the Sony lens series.
-  feature3:
+feature3: Small and compact can be used without a pistol grip.
-  feature4:
+feature4: Uses the S-LP Series Lens Port system.
 specifications:
   width: 168mm (6.6”)
   height: 100mm (3.94”)